OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 .. image:: images/webinar3.2.png

-**Note:** You can also link your account when adding a webinar from the new content window if you haven’t already.
+.. note:: You can also link your account when adding a webinar from the new content window if you haven’t already.

 **Adding Webinars to Course:**